amber-lang/amber-docs/docs/stdlib/doc/fs.md

 pub fun change_owner(user: Text, path: Text): Bool
 ```

-Change the owner of the file
+Changes the owner of a file.

-If the file doesn't exist return false
+If the file doesn't exist, it returns `false`